Catalpa fargesii: Taxonomy

-The Latin specific epithet fargesii refers to Père Farges, a French missionary and naturalist who was stationed in China from 1867-1912, he collected the original specimens in the wild, in Szechwan.
-It was also later found by Ernest Henry Wilson, who then sent seed from Hupeh to the west, in 1901 and then again in 1907.
+The Latin specific epithet fargesii refers to Père Farges, a French missionary and naturalist who was stationed in China from 1867 to 1912, he collected the original specimens in the wild, in Sichuan.
+It was also later found by Ernest Henry Wilson, who then sent seed from Hubei to the west, in 1901 and then again in 1907.

-'Catalpa fargesii was first published and described by Édouard Bureau, a French botanist (1830-1918), in 'Nouv.
+Catalpa fargesii was first published and described by Édouard Bureau, a French botanist (1830-1918), in 'Nouv.
 Arch.
 Mus.
 Hist.
 Nat.'
 (Nouvelles Archives du Muséum d'Histoire Naturelle, printed in Paris) Séries 2, Vol.7 on page 195 in 1884.

 Distribution and habitat

 Catalpa fargesii is native to the temperate region of Asia.
 Mostly in China.